qrcodeTH/Sentiment-Classification-of-Thai-NBA-Comments-Using-WangchanBERTa-Finetuned/README.md

 # Sentiment Classification of Thai NBA Comments Using WangchanBERTa-Finetuned

 ## Introduction
-This project focuses on sentiment classification of Thai NBA comments using transformer models.
-We utilize WangchanBERTa, a BERT-based model fine-tuned for sentiment analysis, to classify comments into three categories: Positive (POS), Neutral (Neu), and Negative (Neg).
+This project uses the WangchanBERTa transformer model to classify Thai NBA comments into Positive, Neutral, and Negative sentiments.
+It leverages a dataset of 500 comments sourced from a Facebook fanpage.
+The model is trained and evaluated using Hugging Face’s tools to provide insights into fan sentiment

 ## Dataset
 The dataset consists of 500 Thai comments about the NBA from a Facebook fanpage.
 The data is stored in an Excel file with the following columns: